Reading Time: 6 minutes

 How to Make a Plan for Staying Sober During the Holidays:

 Anticipate: No one knows the future.
 But, patterns can be identified, and predictions can be made.
 For example, if you know that your uncle’s holiday party has involved lots of drinking in the past, take that into account.
 Use that information when deciding whether or not to attend the party.

 Consider alternatives: There are plenty of enjoyable activities you can do while sober, even during the holidays.
 Find which activities interest you most and keep them in mind.
 Fun, healthy alternatives can make sobriety easier.

 “Recovery, if about anything, is about connecting with other people.
 It is about far more than just the absence of drugs or alcohol.
 Addiction slowly robs you of your relationships, as you become emotionally obsessed with your drug of choice.
 With recovery comes a blossoming of human connection, interaction, meaning, and hope.
 In order to recover, we learn tools to keep ourselves centered, such as humility, compassion, listening skills, and mindfulness.
 We learn to ask for help, and not try to internalize and fix all of our problems on our own.
-The holidays present a perfect opportunity to reach into your recovery toolbox and use any and all of these tools.”
+The holidays present a perfect opportunity to reach into your recovery toolbox and use any and all of these tools.” – Dr. Peter Grinspoon

 The people you connect or reconnect with during recovery often shape the person you become going forward.
 Their support, encouragement, and understanding can make a world of difference, which is why they can be the best people to turn to, especially during the holidays.

-Host or Attend Recovery Safe Parties
+Tip #4 Host or Attend Recovery Safe Parties

-The Elements of a Recovery-Safe Party:
+The Elements of a Recovery-Safe Party

 Nonalcoholic beverages: A recovery-safe party should always have nonalcoholic beverages.
-These may include mock-tails; however, the host or hosts should check with those attending on whether or not mocktails are a safe, trigger-free option.
+These may include mocktails; however, the Host or hosts should check with those attending on whether or not mocktails are a safe, trigger-free option.

 Allies: Whether one is hosting or attending a recovery-safe party, it is important to bring or have an ally or allies present: someone immediately available for support if needed.

 Considerate Host (s): Hosting a recovery-safe party requires a lot of communication.
-The host of a recovery-safe party should reach out to those attending beforehand to understand what to have and not have at the event.
+The Host of a recovery-safe party should reach out to those attending beforehand to understand what to have and not have at the event.

 Holiday Relapse Prevention is Possible

 While it’s impossible to identify all potential risks or risky situations, avoiding as many as possible will help ensure sobriety and steer you away from temptation.
-It is also useful to have a plan to cope with triggers by engaging in healthy, alternate activities.
+It is also useful to plan to cope with triggers by engaging in healthy, alternate activities.

 If you or a loved one live with an addiction, you know just how much it can impact life.
 It can consume almost everything.
 But, sobriety is possible; all it takes is the right treatment.